 As an aide to medication, Matt completed a course of CBT treatment for ADHD.
 His therapy included:

 - Learning skills and steps that could guide him when completing a task or when in the midst of a complex social situation.
 For example, Matt was taught to “take a breath” or “step back” before reacting.
 He was also taught to consider alternative reactions to situations – rather than getting angry because he couldn’t complete tasks, Matt learned how to “use words” to convey his frustration, which made him less likely to act in inappropriate, aggressive ways.

 - Learning calming techniques that helped him reduce her anger and frustration.
 One of these techniques included taking a break in the corner of the classroom, while another allowed him to ask permission to take a walk to the front office so that he could “cool off” when he felt his behavior escalating.

 - Helping his parents and teachers learn ways of giving him feedback that rewarded his positive behaviors and corrected inappropriate behaviors.

 - Study skills training and organizational help, such as learning how to take better notes and keep a calendar.

-Matt’s behavior improved considerably, but when he started high school he came back to therapy.
+Matt’s behavior improved considerably, but when he started high school he came back to therapy using CBT for ADHD.
 At this time, the therapist became less of a “teacher” and more of a “collaborator,” emphasizing mutual problem-solving skills.
 Matt also learned how best to advocate for himself with his teachers and learned additional organizational strategies that helped him better manage the multiple tasks required of a high school student.